Diffusion Models in Simulation-Based Inference: A Tutorial Review: Design Choices for Diffusion Models in Simulation-Based Inference

 In the context of SBI, conditional flow matching was applied by \citet{wildberger2023flow}, who also proposed a power law distribution for $t$, with $p(t) \propto (1-t)^{1/(1+\rho)}$ and $\rho>-1$.
 Using this distribution corresponds to changing the weighting function, that is, assigning greater importance to the vector field closer to $\z_0$ for $\rho < 0$. \citet{wildberger2023flow} and \citet{orsini2025flow} empirically found that $\rho<0$ improves learning for distributions with sharp bounds.
 We observed that a value of $\rho=-0.6$ gives a weighting distribution of $\lambda_t$ similar to the EDM formulation (\autoref{fig:design_choices}\refsubfigure{D}) and that it \emph{improves learning only on low-dimensional SBI tasks} (\autoref{sec:experiments}).
 Similarly, \citet{gebhard2025flow} put more emphasis on higher signal-to-noise ratio by sampling $\sqrt[4]{t} \sim\mathcal{U}[0,1]$.

 \paragraph{Optimal transport} An important extension is \emph{optimal transport conditional flow matching (OT-CFM)}, proposed by \citet{tong2024improving} and \citet{pooladian2023multisample}.
 This approach generalizes standard flow matching by replacing the independent coupling $(\z_0,\z_1)$ with the 2-Wasserstein optimal transport plan $\pi(\z_0,\z_1)$ \citep{benamou2000computational}.
 Instead of sampling $\z_0$ and $\z_1$ independently, one samples $(\z_0,\z_1)\sim \pi$, which encourages interpolation paths to respect the optimal transport geometry of the target distribution.
 This modification has a key advantage: learned flows are straighter (\autoref{fig:design_choices}\refsubfigure{E}), since trajectories follow optimal transport geodesics.
 Hence, inference is accelerated, as the network learns paths that are naturally shorter and closer to the target manifold.
-This seems to be particularly helpful for high-dimensional inference problems (\autoref{sec:experiments}).

 The main drawback of OT-CFM is computational: training typically takes about $2.5\times$ longer due to the cost of computing and sampling from optimal transport couplings.
 The latter requires large batch sizes to find better pairs \citep{zhang2025fittingflowmodelslarge}, while learned couplings might be optimal on the batch level but partially wrong in comparison with the optimal transportation plan \citep{nguyen2022improving}.
 Recent work tries to overcome the computational bottleneck with a semi-discrete formulation \citep{mousavi2025flow}.
 Moreover, \citet{Fluri2024-improvingFlowMatchingSimulation-basedInferenceu} and \citet{cheng2025curse} adapted this idea to the conditional setting.
 Since standard mini-batch reordering ignores the condition $\x$, the authors propose a modified transport cost with an additional penalty term $d(\x^{(i)}, \x^{(j)})$ leading to \emph{conditional optimal transport (COT)}, where $d$ is a weighted distance measure on the raw or embedded observations $\x$ (\autoref{sec:app_case_1}).